Moomins: Picture books

 The first official translation of Villain in the Moominhouse by Tove Jansson historian Ant O'Neill was premiered in a reading at the ArchWay With Words literary festival on 25 September 2017.

 The books and comic strips have been translated from their original Swedish and English respectively into many languages.

-The Book about Moomin, Mymble and Little My is the first Moomin book to be adapted for iPad.
+The Book about Moomin, Mymble and Little My has been adapted for digital devices by Filmkompaniet.

-Comic strips
+Comic strips by Tove and Lars Jansson

-The Moomins also appeared in the form of comic strips.
-Their first appearance was in 1947 in the children's section of the Ny Tid newspaper, and they were introduced internationally to English readers in 1954 in the popular London newspaper The Evening News.
-Tove Jansson drew and wrote all the strips alone until 1959, then shared the workload with her brother Lars Jansson until 1961, when Lars Jansson took over the job completely - he worked on the strip until its completion in 1975.
+Moomin comic strips first appeared in 1947, in the children's section of the Ny Tid newspaper.
+These were introduced to English readers in 1954 in the London newspaper The Evening News.
+Tove Jansson drew and wrote all the strips alone until 1959, then shared the workload with her brother Lars Jansson until 1961, when Lars Jansson took over the job completely - he worked on the strip until production ceased in 1975.

 Drawn & Quarterly, a Canadian graphic novel publisher, released reprints of all The Evening News strips created by both Tove and Lars Jansson beginning in October 2006.
 The first five volumes, Moomin: The Complete Tove Jansson Comic Strip have been published, whilst the sixth volume, published in May 2011, began Moomin: The Complete Lars Jansson Comic Strip.
 The 2015 publication Moomin: The Deluxe Anniversary Edition collected all of Tove's work.

 In the 1990s, a comic book version of Moomin was produced in Scandinavia after Dennis Livson and Lars Jansson's animated series was shown on television.
 Neither Tove nor Lars Jansson had any involvement in these comic books; however, in the wake of the series, two new Moomin comic strips were launched under the artistic and content oversight of Lars and his daughter, Sophia Jansson-Zambra.
 Sophia now provides sole oversight for the strips.

+Music

+The Moomin novels describe the musical activities of the Moomins, particularly those of Snufkin and his harmonica with its "trills" and "twiddles".